How To Fill A Shape With A Photo In Photoshop

-In this tutorial, we learn how to fill a shape with an image in Photoshop!
-As we'll see, Photoshop makes it easy to place a photo into any type of shape, from a basic rectangle or circle to a fancy custom shape.
-For this tutorial, we'll use one of Photoshop's ready-made custom shapes.
+In this tutorial, you'll learn how to fill a shape with an image in Photoshop!
+As you will see, Photoshop makes it easy to place a photo into any type of shape, from a basic rectangle or circle to a fancy custom shape.
+For this tutorial, we will use one of Photoshop's ready-made custom shapes.
 But once you've learned the steps, you can start placing images into any shape you like!